"Cornishware" Ruffled Shopping Bag

 • About 30 minutes

 First rip the fabric into long strips each about 1.5" wide.
-Ripping is fine, the strips will be straight and the fraying will add to the shabby chic look.
+Ripping the strips of fabric will mean the pieces are straight and the fraying will add to a lovely shabby chic look.
+You can cut your fabric with a rotary cutter or scissors if you prefer of course.

 strips of fabric.jpg

-Make a straight line horizontally on your bag where you want to ruffles to start from the bottom.
-Pencil is fine, no one is going to see it (mine had the box round the writing so I used that as a guide and didn't need to draw a line)
+Make a straight line horizontally on your bag where you want to ruffles to start from.
+Pencil is fine, or use an erasable fabric pen.
+No one is going to see it anyway so it doesn’t matter too much.
+Mine had the box round the writing so I used that as a guide and didn't need to draw a line.

 pin handles.jpg

-Pop the bag under the sewing machine needle, right side facing, starting at a side seam.
+Slide the flat bed cover off your sewing machine (if it has one) to reveal the free arm.
+Slide the bag over the free arm and under the sewing machine needle, right side up, starting at a side seam.
 Line up with your pencil line, grab one of your strips of fabric, pop it under and do just a few stitches to hold it in place.

 adding ruffles to a tote bag

-Now you just pleat as you go, the photos show it best.
+Now stitch the strip of fabric using the line you drew to keep it straight and then just pleat it as you go, the photos show it best.

 starting ruffle.jpg

-I folded under about 1/4 inch every inch or so, you can do more or less, it's up to you.
+Fold a pleat under about 1/4 inch every inch or so.
+You can do more or less pleating, it's up to you.
 The more you fold the more strips of fabric you will need, and the more frilly the bag will end up.

-When you get to the end of a strip, just pop another one under with a bit of an overlap and carry on.
+When you get to the end of a strip, just pop another one under with a bit of an overlap and carry on, no need to join them first.

 adding ruffles to a shopping bag

-When you get back to the beginning, just cut off any of the fabric strip remaining and get ready to join the next layer along side.
+When you get back to the beginning, just cut off any of the fabric strip remaining and get ready to join the next strip of fabric right along side the first.

 start new colour.jpg

-I overlapped the strips very slightly as you can see.
-I kept the same thread colour, for speed and because I think it looks quite nice!
+I overlapped the strips very slightly as you can see, just to make sure none of the graphic from the bag would show through.
+I alternated blue strips of fabric with white strips but I kept the same thread colour throughout, for speed and because I think it looks quite nice!

 That's it, just keep going round and round as many times as you want.
-I stopped when all the writing was covered.
+I stopped when all the writing on my tote bag was covered.

 ruffle tote bag